addityasingh/pickbox/README.md

 - [ ] Refactor code to be more readable
 - [x] Add tests for golang files
 - [x] Refactor test bash scripts from scripts folder
-- [x] Generate architecture diagram for each of the 3 versions (replication, live_replication, multi_replication)
+- [x] Generate architecture diagram for each of the 3 versions (replication, multi_replication)
 - [x] Set up comprehensive CI/CD pipeline with GitHub Actions
 - [x] Add comprehensive linting with pre-commit hooks and unused field detection
 - [ ] Stabilize integration tests for reliable CI/CD execution (currently all disabled due to timing/resource issues)